 The French Call It: Pain perdu

 There is an ongoing dispute between the Belgians and the French over who invented French fries.
 The Belgians, who already had a tendency to fry foods such as small fish, say they invented fries in the late 1600s.
 The French say fries didn’t exist until the late 1700s, when street vendors started selling them in Paris.
 Most historians agree that Belgians have the stronger claim (and the better fries).
 Why “French” fries, then?
 Francophile Thomas Jefferson is credited with bringing fries to the United States.
-He had his slave James Hemings — the brother of Sally Hemings — learn how to cook French foods because Jefferson liked them so much.
+He had an enslaved African, James Hemings — the brother of Sally Hemings — learn how to cook French foods because Jefferson liked them so much.
 This is the most likely reason they eventually became known here as “French fried potatoes,” later shortened to French fries.

 Verdict: Possibly French